Tony Dupé

 Until recently, Tony Dupé completed much of his recording work in a studio based on a rural property in the NSW Southern Highlands.
 The studio was a weatherboard cottage on located on Saddleback Mountain.
 He is now based in Melbourne after working in Berlin for a number of years.

+Dupé is also an internationally recognised academic in songwriting and music production.